KaseyMK/bricks_wysiwyg/README.md

 Then `cd bricks_wysiwyg` and run `composer_install`

-Install the site with the MySQL database dump file at `data/bricks-wysiwyg.sql` or create a new database.
+Install the site with PHP 7.1 and the MySQL database dump file at `data/bricks-wysiwyg.sql` or create a new database.

 ### Sample Database and Files